 "Use of the Linac Coherent Light Source (LCLS), SLAC National Accelerator Laboratory, is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515."

-LCLS scientists are also responsible for complying with SLAC SciDoc publication procedures.
+LCLS and other SLAC scientists are also responsible for complying with SLAC SciDoc publication procedures.